hiblaphp/hibla/README.md

 Hibla is not an attempt to fragment the ecosystem.
 It is an exploration of a **generational leap**.
 Existing frameworks carry the necessary weight of a decade of backward compatibility.
 Hibla is an experiment in starting fresh: *What if I built an entire ecosystem from the ground up, exclusively for PHP 8.4+, assuming native Fibers, strict typing, and property hooks from day one?*

 I believe that exploring entirely new architectures, like out-of-band database cancellation and Erlang-style process supervision, creates healthy competition that pushes the entire PHP language forward.
 Choice is a sign of a maturing ecosystem.

 ---

+## A First-Class Developer Experience

+Performance and correctness are important, but they mean very little if the day-to-day experience of writing code feels like a chore.
+Hibla treats **Developer Experience (DX) as a first-class concern**, not an afterthought.

+This is most visible in the areas where PHP developers spend most of their time:

+**HTTP.** The `hiblaphp/http-client` is designed to feel immediately familiar.
+Making a request, streaming a response, handling Server-Sent Events, or wiring up interceptors should read cleanly and require as little boilerplate as possible.
+There is also a dedicated `hiblaphp/http-client-testing` package so that HTTP interactions in your application are fully simulatable in your test suite without spinning up a real server.

+**Databases.** Working with MySQL through `hiblaphp/mysql` should feel as natural as any synchronous database library, with the added guarantee that connection pooling, statement caching, and cancellation are all handled for you at the driver level.
+You should not have to think about acquiring connections, killing orphaned queries, or resetting connection state between requests.
+Hibla handles all of that quietly in the background.

+**Process Pools.** Spawning and managing worker processes for CPU-heavy work should not require you to understand Unix signals, pipe management, or IPC serialization at a deep level. `hiblaphp/parallel` exposes a simple, high-level API: define a pool size, submit work, and await results.
+The supervision, respawning, and error recovery all happen automatically.

+**Async Primitives.** The building blocks of concurrency (`async`, `await`, `Promise`, `CancellationToken`, `Mutex`, `Semaphore`) are designed to compose naturally.
+You should be able to read a piece of concurrent Hibla code top-to-bottom and understand what it does without needing to trace through layers of callbacks or promise chains.
+If a piece of the API feels awkward or verbose, that is considered a bug worth fixing.

+The goal is simple: async PHP should feel as productive and readable as the synchronous PHP you already know, just faster.

+---